jocwli/MySQL/README.md

 A place to review MySQL to create, query, and update database tables.

 ### What this covers:
+- Building schemas, database, tables, loading external data
-- Building schemas, creating and modifying database and tables
+- Modifying database and tables
 - Creating databases with relational constraints
 - Writing basic sql statements
 - Assess data using varying queries